Department of Public Health

 A study examining the breadth of human sexuality, including psychosocial, cultural and physical aspects, and its impact on our lives.
 Course Fees: DL01 $75; LRHC $10; STHC $18.

 Prerequisite: Consent of instructor.
 Course offers the opportunity for students to participate in the Student Health Services Peer Educator Program.
 Students will have the opportunity to learn about health topics relevant to the college student population and implement outreach activities to educate and encourage the adoption of healthy behaviors among the UTSA student community.
 May be repeated for credit for a maximum of 6 semester credit hours.
-Generally offered: Fall, Spring, or Summer.
-Course Fees: LRHC $10; STHC $6.
+Generally offered: Fall, Spring.
+Course Fee: LRHC $10; STHC $6.

 An in-depth study of the field of prevention and management of obesity.
 This course provides practical application of nutritional, psychological, and physical activity principles that help individuals manage their own weight and is suitable for students in health, kinesiology, psychology, biology, counseling, or others.
 A noncompetitive, monitored activity component is required.
-Generally offered: Spring.
-Course Fees: LRHC $10; STHC $18.
+Course Fee: LRHC $10; STHC $18.

 HTH 3303.
 Physical Activity and Health.
 (3-0) 3 Credit Hours.

-Prerequisites: HTH 3503 and HTH 3663.
+Prerequisite: HTH 3503 and HTH 3663.
 The course provides a survey of the health-related effects and social-cultural and behavioral determinants of physical activity and exercise.
 Biological/physiological mechanisms for adaptations to physical activity are also addressed.
-Generally offered: Fall.
-Course Fees: DL01 $75; LRHC $10; STHC $18.
+Course Fee: DL01 $75; LRHC $10; STHC $18.

 HTH 3503.
 Theories of Health Behavior.
 (3-0) 3 Credit Hours.

 Designed to provide an overview of health behavior theories, program planning models and multi-level interventions typically used in public health.
 Each level of the socio-ecological model will be discussed including individual, interpersonal, organization, community and policy.
 Directed field experience is required.
-(Formerly titled "Foundations of Health Theory.")
 Generally offered: Fall, Spring, Summer.
-Course Fees: LRHC $10; STHC $18; DL01 $75.
+Course Fee: LRHC $10; STHC $18; DL01 $75.

 HTH 3513.
 Community Health.
 (3-0) 3 Credit Hours.

-Prerequisites: HTH 2413 and HTH 3503.
-Study of community health problems and the function and organization of public, private, and voluntary health agencies, application of health theories and models and program planning methods.
+Prerequisite: HTH 2413 and HTH 3503.
+Study of community health problems and the function and organization of public, private, and voluntary health agencies.
+Critical issues and solutions in community health will be examined.
 Directed field experience is required.
-Offered Fall Semester only.
-Course Fees: DL01 $75; LRHC $10; STHC $18.
+Course Fee: DL01 $75; LRHC $10; STHC $18.

 HTH 3533.
 Drugs and Health.
 (3-0) 3 Credit Hours.

-Prerequisites: HTH 2413, HTH 3503, and HTH 3663.
+Prerequisite: HTH 2413, HTH 3503, and HTH 3663.
 Study of the use and abuse of drugs and other substances.
 Examines addiction, dependence, tolerance, motivation for use, and effects of substance abuse on health and society.
 Application of theories and models for program development, implementation and evaluation.
-Health majors and minors only.
-Offered Spring Semester only.
-Course Fees: LRHC $10; STHC $18; DL01 $75.
+Course Fee: LRHC $10; STHC $18; DL01 $75.

 HTH 3543.
 Growth and Development.
 (3-0) 3 Credit Hours.

 Physical, social, and psychological development throughout the lifespan.
 Implications for health professionals at all stages of development (prenatal to death) are addressed.
-Offered Spring Semester only.
-Course Fees: DL01 $75; LRHC $10; STHC $18.
+Course Fee: DL01 $75; LRHC $10; STHC $18.

 HTH 3553.
 Emotional Wellness.
 (3-0) 3 Credit Hours.